-Denny’s restaurants were another example of an American chain that tried to expand into Australia, but without success.
-The Australian franchise was owned by Ansett and the first Denny’s opened in the Melbourne suburb of Nunawading in 1982.
+Denny’s Restaurants was another example of an American chain that tried to expand into Australia, but without success.
+The Australian franchise was owned by the now-defunct airline, Ansett, and the first Denny’s opened in the Melbourne suburb of Nunawading in 1982.
 In 1989 all the sites were sold to the English brewing company, Whitbread, and converted into The Keg steak and seafood restaurants.

 Denny’s traces its origins to a Californian coffee shop called Danny’s Donuts, which opened in 1953.
 After a series of name changes and expansion into a chain of stores, it became Denny’s.
 From 1956, the stores began trading around the clock.
 The chain continues to operate more than 1700 restaurants around the world, serving breakfast, lunch and dinner 24 hours a day.